mattpap/masters-thesis/sphinx/src/algorithms.rst

 To tackle this problem, when the user needs guaranteed error bounds of the computed roots, symbolic root isolation algorithms can be used.
-SymPy can isolate roots of a polynomial with rational coefficients in real and complex domains, taking advantage of most recent algorithmic solutions in the field.
-Symbolic root isolation is not that efficient as numerical root finding, but is always successful for arbitrary polynomials, giving, as the result, isolating intervals of the roots, in the real case, or rectangles, in the complex case.
+SymPy can isolate roots of a polynomial with rational coefficients over real and complex domains, taking advantage of most recent algorithmic solutions in the field.
+Symbolic root isolation is not that efficient as numerical root finding, but is always successful for arbitrary polynomials, giving, as the result, isolation intervals of the roots of a polynomial, in the real case, or isolation rectangles, in the complex case.

 Real roots
 ----------